-Do you want to know if UV light is actually effective in killing black mold?
-How does it work?
+Do you want to know if ultraviolet light will actually kill mold?

 In this guide, I will be going over...